 Winter can be a difficult season to find enjoyable indoor activities for the kids.
 Not this year.
 America's Test Kitchen Kids is bringing seven daily challenges for your young chef(s) to tackle.
-They will learn how to plate food beautifully, make hot cocoa all by themselves for the chilly days ahead, prepare their own overnight oatmeal for their first day back to school in 2019, and more.
+They will learn how to plate food beautifully, make hot cocoa all by themselves for the chilly days ahead, prepare their own overnight oatmeal for their first day back to school, and more.

 Keep reading to find out which activity awaits them each day.

 With this beginner project, your young one will need a few crafty materials to create a package that will protect a single potato chip or cracker from breaking during a fall.
 The catch?
 They need to keep their package under a certain size—and they need to design a way to put the chip or cracker into their design . . . and take it out.

 This recipe for Edible Spheres is a kid-friendly take on a molecular gastronomy technique.
 Your young chef will use gelatin and any type of flavorful liquid (such as fruit juice or soy sauce) to make tiny, edible spheres.
 Once they're made, enjoy them on anything from yogurt to ice cream to rice—there are so many possibilities!

 We'll show your young chef three different plating techniques with one of our favorite meals: Sweet and Tangy Glazed Salmon (yum!) with Avocado Crema (tangy! creamy!) and Roasted Fingerling Potatoes (crispy on the outside, creamy in the center!).
 Use these recipes, or try out the techniques with your favorite main dish, sauce, and side dish.

 You'll never want to buy hot cocoa packets again after you and your young chef try this DIY hot cocoa mix.
 It takes just 10 minutes to make and serves the entire family, and then some.
 Don't forget the marshmallows and whipped cream!